krasimir/demoit/README.md

 ## GET Params

-* `?state=` - A comma separated list of configuration JSON files
+* `?state=` - A comma separated list of configuration JSON files.
+If you provide only one file then that file is automatically loaded.
+If there is more then one you'll see an entry page that gives you the option to choose which of the files to be processed.
-* `?autoOpenCodeSample=` - path to a configuration JSON file that will be loaded automatically.
-Or if the value is `LOCALSTORAGE` it will always get the config from the local storage.

 ## Continuing your work offline